FrancoSpeziali/node-simple-backend-server/README.md

 Research: [fs.readFile()](https://www.geeksforgeeks.org/node-js-fs-readfile-method/)

-1. Create a function which will write data to the server
+1. Create a function which will read data from the server

     The function should use the `fs.readFile()` function